Combodo/iTop/CONTRIBUTING.md

 When we first start with Git, we were using the [GitFlow](https://nvie.com/posts/a-successful-git-branching-model/) branch model.
-As there was some confusions about branches to use for current developed release and previous maintained release, and also because we were using just a very few of the GitFlow commands, we decided to add just a little modification to this branch model : since april 2020 we don't have anymore a `master` branch.
+As there was some confusions about branches to use for current developed release and previous maintained release, and also because we were using just a very few of the GitFlow commands, we decided to add just a little modification to this branch model : since april 2020 we don't have a `master` branch anymore.

 Here are the branches we use and their meaning :